 I’m based in Hamburg.
-We don’t have only Europe’s third-largest harbour – after Rotterdam and Antwerp, in case that anyone cares.
+We don’t have only Europe’s third-largest harbor – after Rotterdam and Antwerp, in case anyone cares.
 There is also a lake and river Alster and supposedly, we have more bridges than Venice.
 However, we’re talking quantity, not beauty here.

 Hence, I’ve had my share of Venice of….whatever.

-Here is a map that will certainly help you finding all those mesmerizing places I’m introducing above:
+Here is a map that will certainly help you find all those mesmerizing places I’m introducing above:

 How to Get There